 Measuring the online gig economy

 The first work package of the project is concerned with measuring the online gig economy.
 Conventional labour market statistics are largely failing to measure online gig work.
 To address this problem, we have created the Online Labour Index (OLI), a new economic indicator that provides an equivalent of conventional labour market statistics for the online gig economy.
 By tracking the utilization of online labour across different countries and occupations in real time, the OLI provides a solid evidence base for policy, research, and investment.
-The work package is led by Dr Otto Kässi, an economist.
+The work package is currently led by Dr Fabian Stephany, a computational social scientist.